 Wet glazed – A typical method using a stop with a glazing compound to make the seal.

-Windload – Force exerted on a surface by moving air.
+Windload – The force exerted on a surface by moving air.